 Stability is very good for all products.
 No significant linear bias drift has been detected.
-The probability that the threshold (T) stability requirement of 3 ppb/year is met is larger than 85% for all products.
+The probability that the threshold (T) stability requirement of 3 ppb/year is met is larger than 62% for the SCIAMACHY products and larger than 97% for the other products.